jonmason/meta-arm/README.md

 This repository contains Arm layers for OpenEmbedded

 meta-arm:
-	This layer provides support for general recipes for the Arm architecture
+	This layer provides support for general recipes for the Arm architecture.
+Anything that's not needed explicitly for BSPs, the IOTA distribution, or destined to be upstreamed belongs here.

 meta-arm-bsp:
 	This layer provides support for Arm reference platforms